Healthdirect Free Australian health advice you can count on.

 Can ovarian cancer be prevented?

-Some healthy women who are considered at high risk of developing ovarian cancer may choose to have their ovaries removed (a procedure known as a prophylactic bilateral oophorectomy) to reduce their risk.
-Women who are at a higher risk of developing ovarian cancer may include those who have a strong family history of ovarian cancer and those with a genetic mutation that increases their risk of developing ovarian cancer.
-If you are concerned about your own risk, you may wish to discuss your options with your doctor.
+Some healthy females who are considered at high risk of developing ovarian cancer may choose to have their ovaries and fallopian tubes removed to reduce their risk.
+People at a higher risk of developing ovarian cancer include those who have a strong family history of ovarian cancer and those with a genetic mutation that increases their risk of developing ovarian cancer.

 What are the complications of ovarian cancer?

 Ovarian cancer and its treatment can lead to several symptoms and problems.
-You may experience many or none of these, depending on the type and stage of cancer and the treatment you are receiving.
+You may experience any or none of these, depending on the type and stage of cancer and the treatment you are receiving.

 Common problems may include: